accordproject/vscode-extension/README.md

 The Accord Project extension helps developers to create, test and debug [Accord Project](https://accordproject.org) templates.

-For a step-by-step guide on getting started with the extension's features, access our [Beginner Tutorial](https://docs.accordproject.org).
+For a step-by-step guide on getting started with the extension's features, access our [VS Code Tutorial](https://docs.accordproject.org/docs/next/tutorial-vscode.html).
 For more comprehensive documentation, [follow this link.](https://docs.accordproject.org)

 ![Accord Project Extension Homepage](assets/VSCodeImage.png)